afni/nifti_docs/pages/whatisnifti.rst

 adopt the solution.
 Suggestions for membership on the DFWG were broadly solicited from the research community.

-The following are the original members of the NIfTI DFWG in 2004, in alphabetical order:
+The following are the original and early members (2004-2005-ish?) of the NIfTI DFWG, in alphabetical order:

 * *Chair:* Stephen C. Strother (Veterans Affairs Medical Center, Minneapolis, Minnesota)